Business Advisors (LBA) specializes in conducting the feasibility

 analyzed to provide an indication of support.
 This would typically

 tourist market would be defined and analyzed.
 Based on available

 information, this analysis would likely examine:

-annual usage for the proposed facility would be estimated for
+annual usage for the proposed aquarium would be estimated for the

 of the available markets